jesseduffield/lazygit/pkg/integration/README.md

 ```

 The tests in the old format live in test/integration.
 In the old format, test definitions are co-located with the snapshots.
 The setup step is done in a `setup.sh` shell script and the `recording.json` file contains the recorded keypresses to be replayed during the test.

+If you have rewritten an integration test under the new pattern, be sure to delete the old integration test directory.